SyndARn/ARnActorModel/README.md

 #### Current works

-- more coverage
+- more coverage (target 90%)
-- moving to NetCore/Shared model
+- moving to NetCore/Shared model (Actor.Base and Actor.Util are migrated)
-- focus on future vs actor
+- focus on future vs actor (They now are basically the same object, with different interfaces).